jkatsanis/ArkaneOS/README.md

 - No paging (I want to kind of implement a way for the user to work high level with numbers instead of hex numbers for memory adresses (to achieve that im probably gonna create my own small language) , also i want to implement a whole "new" memory manager without paging)
 - The entire OS is ram based, no acess to disk

-Here is a iamge of the current state
+Here is a image of the current state

 ![Image](Tools/ArkaneOS.png)